Manaslu Circuit Alternative Route

 Telephone

 Nowadays, most villages have phone service and mobile reception.
-NCELL and Nepal Telecom are our two major sim card providers.
+NCELL and Nepal Telecom are our two major SIM card providers.
 Nepal Telecom is recommended by NTE for better reception in the Manaslu region.

 Internet